-Table 5: Wind Tunnel Results Summary
+Table 5e: Wind Tunnel Results Summary (Alternative Envelope C)

-Note that, for any study points listed in Table 5 with two rows of results data, the second row is for the existing site conditions.
-The test results shown in Table 5 are without any treatments applied.
-If treatment is required, the treatment is described in Table 5.
+For any study points listed with two rows of results data, the second row is for the existing site conditions.
+Test results are shown without any treatments applied.
+If treatments are required, they are described in the Table above.